Flipper Zero

-Flipper Zero is a portable Tamagotchi-like multi-functional device developed for interaction with access control systems.
-The device is able to read, copy, and emulate radio-frequency (RFID) tags, radio remotes, iButton, and digital access keys, along with a GPIO interface.
-It was first announced in August 2020 through the Kickstarter crowdfunding campaign, which raised $4.8M.
+The Flipper Zero is a portable multi-functional hacking device developed for interaction with access control systems.
+The device is able to read, copy, and emulate RFID and NFC tags, radio remotes, iButtons, and digital access keys.
+It also has a GPIO interface.
+It was first announced in August 2020 through the Kickstarter crowdfunding campaign, which raised $4.8 million.
 The first devices were delivered to backers 18 months after completion of the crowdfunding campaign.
 The device's user interface embodies a pixel-art dolphin virtual pet.
 The interaction with the virtual pet is the device's core game mechanic.
 The usage of the device's functions defines the appearance and emotions of the pet.

+In the built-in game, the main mechanism to "upgrade" the dolphin is to use the various hacking tools.
+While harmless uses (like as a remote control for a television, or carbon dioxide sensor) exist, some of the built-in tools have potential criminal uses, including RFID skimming, Bluetooth spamming (spamming a Bluetooth connection, crashing a person's phone), and emulation of RFID chips such as those found in identification badges, using the built-in radio cloner to open garage doors, unlocking cars, and functioning as a wireless BadUSB.

+Origin

+The device was developed by Alex Kulagin and Pavel Zhovner in 2019.
+They started raising funds on Kickstarter.